 Swans typically discover sufficient food in the wild without supplementary feeding and have been known to graze in large grassy fields and continue to survive.
 Many humans like feeding bread to swans, but bread can cause dietary problems for the bird and so a diet that is closer to their natural diet is best.
 The best supplementary foods for the Swan include grains, green vegetables, potatoes, chopped carrots and lettuce.

 Supplementary foods for swans need to be thrown into the water to avoid encouraging the birds onto the bank and putting them in danger.

-I have had the privilege of seeing a pair of mating Mute Swans and their young Cygnets and I am glad to say they are growing quickly and I'm happy about that because Herons and Seagulls always watching and ready to swoop and snatch a baby swan.
+I have had the privilege of seeing a pair of mating Mute Swans and their young Cygnets and I am glad to say they are growing quickly.
+I'm happy about this because Herons and Seagulls are always watching and ready to swoop and snatch a baby swan.
 The parents have been very protective so now there are three beautiful Cygnets swans on the river near me and they are so beautiful to watch.